huawei-noah/SMARTS/examples/driving_in_traffic/README.md

 # Driving in Traffic
-This example illustrates the training of an ego agent to drive, as fast and as far as possible, in traffic using DreamerV2 (https://github.com/danijar/dreamerv2) reinforcement-learning algorithm.
+This example illustrates the training of an ego agent to drive, as fast and as far as possible, in traffic using the DreamerV2 (https://github.com/danijar/dreamerv2) reinforcement-learning algorithm.

-Ego agent earns rewards based on the distance travelled and is penalised for colliding with other vehicles and for going off-road.
+The ego agent earns reward for the distance travelled per-step and is penalised for colliding with other vehicles and for going off-road.

 ## Trained agent driving in traffic
 ![](./docs/_static/driving_in_traffic.gif)